-Besides these ground-breaking search algorithm changes, Google also launched AMPs (accelerated mobile pages) and PWAs (progressive web applications) in 2016 and 2017 respectively.
+Besides these ground-breaking search algorithm changes, Google also launched AMP (accelerated mobile pages) and PWA (progressive web applications) in 2016 and 2017 respectively.
 While the former was meant to enhance the performance of webpages on mobile devices, the latter brought mobile apps to customers through web browsers.

 Future of Google